hramos05/hcat/Code-01/README.md

 1. No monitoring required
 2. No logging required
 3. No code deployment required, default landing page is ok
-4. Performance is not required, free tier can be used
+4. Performance is not required, free tier is ok
 5. No Terraform state management required, local state is ok
 5. Basic Terraform knowledge
 6. Azure knowledge